akupiec/web-server-performance/README.md

 # TODO

-- total summary of results
-- total plain md file with results
 - nice html page with results
-- more endpoints to tests
+- more complex endpoints to tests